University of Surrey International Study Centre

 This module aims to provide students with an understanding of the visitor economy from an international perspective, alongside the principles and practices of sustainability within industry, focussing on consumer theory and business behaviour.

 By developing their knowledge and understanding, students will be able to develop a framework for recognising sustainable tourism, hospitality and events operations in the context of an international market.
 There will be a focus on mission, ethics, strategic direction and competitive advantage.

 Throughout the module, key challenges facing the industry will be explored so that students gain a clear understanding of the current and possible future issues relating to the International Visitor Economy.

-This module is designed to provide students with an introduction to entrepreneurship and the process of starting up a business.
+This module is designed to provide students with an introduction to entrepreneurship and to the processes involved in starting a business.
 Students will gain an understanding of the nature and characteristics of entrepreneurs and identify their own potential entrepreneurial capabilities, exploring a business start-up and preparing a business plan.

 Applying management and leadership theories and models to specific situations will enable students to assess their impact on organisational strategy.
 The module will draw on a selection of established principles, including the influence of emotional intelligence on leadership effectiveness.
 This will enable students to assess how organisations can plan to meet current and future leadership requirements.
-Students will develop their analytical and planning skills through case studies and research.
+Students will develop analytical and long-term planning skills through the use of case studies and research.

-Finally, this module will enable students to research a range of management and leadership development methods, evaluating their own skills for effective leadership.
+The module will enable students to research a range of management and leadership development methods evaluating theirs in meeting the skills requirements for effective leadership

 This programme can lead to one of the postgraduate degrees in the table below.
 Grades and progression degree titles are guidelines and subject to change.